xapi-project/luna-rossa/README.md

   library is guarded by an interface.

 * Luna Rossa doesn't deal with provisioning the test environment.
-  Instead, it reads the _inventory_ of machines that tests can use from an `servers.json` file, that describes it.
-In particular, Rossa does not know by itself about machine names, accounts, and other details about ther servers where tests are executed but learns about them from the `servers.json` file.
+  Instead, it reads the inventory of machines that tests can use from an `servers.json` file, that describes it.
+In particular, Luna Rossa does not know by itself about machine names, accounts, and other details about the servers where tests are executed but learns about them from the `servers.json` file.
 See the `etc/` directory.

 * Luna Rosa tries to make configuarations for tests explicit by reading them from a JSON file `tests.json`.
 See the `etc/` directory.

-* We give up OCamlScript in favor of pure OCaml and gain one less dependency, mroe type safety and support from types in the editor during development.
+* We give up OCamlScript in favor of pure OCaml and gain one less dependency, more type safety and support from types in the editor during development.

 # Build Dependencies